Vijay-BE/Power_BI_Prj-3--HR_Analytics/README.md

 # Brief overview of the project:

-**"HR Analytics Dashboard** - Powered by Power BI, this comprehensive dashboard provides sales with actionable insights, this project highlights my ability to use data visualization and analytics tools to identify key insights and provide actionable recommendations.
+**"HR Analytics Dashboard"** - Powered by Power BI, this comprehensive dashboard provides sales with actionable insights, this project highlights my ability to use data visualization and analytics tools to identify key insights and provide actionable recommendations.

 # <h3> Project Overview<br/> </h3>
 This project highlights my ability to use data visualization and analytics tools to identify key insights and provide actionable recommendations.
 HR analytics aim to provide insight into how best to manage employees and reach business goals.
 The objective is to monitor key HR metrics on employees and identify what factors impact attrition.
 Created several reports with information on following factors which will help the organization determine what action they will need to take to retain more employees.
 Taken some necessary steps to get insights.

-𝗧𝗼𝗼𝗹𝘀 𝗨𝘀𝗲𝗱 : SQL, Power BI Desktop, Excel, DAX language
+# 𝗧𝗼𝗼𝗹𝘀 𝗨𝘀𝗲𝗱 :SQL, Power BI Desktop, Excel, DAX language

 # Cleaning and Analyzing using Power Query:
 1. Open Excel and connect to your employee data